acrlabs/simkube/docs/intro/installation.md

 corresponding KWOK provider.
 For the Kubernetes Cluster Autoscaler, a KWOK [cloud provider](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/kwok) is available, and for Karpenter, a basic [KWOK provider](https://github.com/kubernetes-sigs/karpenter/tree/main/kwok) is used.
 See [Autoscaling](../adv/autoscaling.md) for more information on configuring these tools.

-If you intend to save metrics or data from a simulation, you will need to configure Prometheus with a [remote write endpoint](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
-One option here is the [prom2parquet writer](https://github.com/acrlabs/prom2parquet).
-See [Metrics Collection](../adv/metrics.md) for more information on how to set this up.

 ## Building SimKube